Firefighters Put Out Beirut Blaze But Anger Smoulders - UrduPoint

 Firefighters Put Out Beirut Blaze But Anger Smoulders

-Fire crews used cranes to hose down the last smouldering embers of the fire that swept through already damaged warehouses on Thursday, AFP correspondents reported.
+Fire crews hosed down the last smouldering embers of the fire that swept through already damaged warehouses on Thursday, AFP correspondents reported.

 But popular anger at the authorities' failure to provide public safety, even in the heart of the capital, was rekindled by the new blaze.